 You are right.
 But there is a part of you that probably doesn’t think so.
 The one that recognizes secondary benefits, in such behaviour.

 Time, life experiences and studies helped me understand:

 • How the fear of the judgment of others has limited my life and my possibility of having important growth experiences for many years;

 • How behind this type of fears lies anxiety, and shame prevails.

 There’s power in the thoughts we have and the words we use.

 In the same way that we respond to loving, caring words, our body also responds to kindness.

 It’s important to notice your body narratives, the stories you tell yourself about your body, and the words you use to describe it.
-These narratives often originate in the childhood/teenage and are internalised as you grow and develop (your body critic).

 Lots of food for thought (ops, sorry for the pun!) in today’s article.

 I have also included some good questions for you to write in your journal.